nakkamarra/iOS-Functionality-Project/README.md

 * __Barometer:__ this class reads the device's barometer/altimeter and displays the input in real time to the user interface.
 This class will also display the CPU and memory impact that this class is having on the device in real time.

 * __Accelerometer:__ this class implements methods for reading the device's accelerometer data and outputting the data in real time to the user interface.
 This class will also display the CPU and memory impact that this class is having on the device in real time.

+## Demonstration Clips
+Here are some clips of an actual device being recorded using QuickTime to demonstrate each class: